 The people in Virginia have been defined as the source of authority for the state government since 1776.
 However, that basis should not be extrapolated to say that "the people" are the source of authority for 95 counties, 38 cities, and 191 towns in Virginia.

 Local governments in Virginia get all of their authority to make decisions through laws passed by the state legislature, the General Assembly.
 The authority cited for splitting from King George III - and for the creation of the Federal government, "We the People..." - is not the authority for the creation of local government in Virginia.

 Between 1619-1852, the legislature appointed all local officials, including the members of the county court and the sheriff.
-After 1619, white men with sufficient property could vote, but only for two people to represent them in the House of Burgesses.
+After 1619, white men , but only for two people to represent them in the House of Burgesses.
 Starting in 1670, the General Assembly added property requirements, limiting the right to vote to those who owned some form of real estate.